tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 These additional logistics fields are only available in the order line level delivery schedule:

+`deliverySchedule`: the requested or confirmed delivery schedule.
-* `deliverySchedule.status`: the optional delivery line's [logistics status](./#logistics-status).
+* `status`: the optional delivery line's [logistics status](./#logistics-status).
-* `deliverySchedule.etd`: The optional logistics Estimated Time of Departure \(local date without time zone\).
+* `etd`: The optional logistics Estimated Time of Departure \(local date without time zone\).
 Date has ISO 8601 date `yyyy-MM-dd` format.
-* `deliverySchedule.eta`: The optional logistics Estimated Time of Arrival \(local date without time zone\).
+* `eta`: The optional logistics Estimated Time of Arrival \(local date without time zone\).
 Date has ISO 8601 date `yyyy-MM-dd` format.

 ## Prices

 `prices`: the requested or confirmed price.
 Advised is to provide only `netPrice` for its simplicity, used by most buyers, or alternatively `grossPrice` together with `discountPercentage`.
+  * `grossPrice`: the gross price.
+Used together with `discountPercentage`.
+  * `discountPercentage`: the discount percentage.
+Used together with `grossPrice`.
+  * `netPrice`: the net price.
     * `priceInTransactionCurrency`: the  price in the transaction currency of the supplier, like `CNY` in China.
     * `priceInBaseCurrency`: the price in your base currency, like `EUR` in the EU.
       * `value`: the price value has a decimal `1234.56` format with any number of digits.
       * `currencyIso`: the 3-letter currency code according to ISO 4217, like `EUR`, `USD` and `CNY`
   * `priceUnitOfMeasureIso`: the 3-letter price unit according to ISO 80000-1.
 The purchase unit and price unit may be different.
   * `priceUnitQuantity`: the item quantity at which the price applies.
 Typically this is 1 \(unit price\) or 100 \(the price applies to 100 items\)

 ### Charge lines

-* `lines.chargeLines`: the requested or confirmed additional cost lines of an order line, independent of the order line prices, like transport, packing, administration, inspection and certification costs.
+`chargeLines`: the requested or confirmed additional cost lines of an order line, independent of the order line prices, like transport, packing, administration, inspection and certification costs.
-* `chargeLines.position`: the position used to identify a charge line.
+* `position`: the position used to identify a charge line.
-* `chargeLines.chargeTypeCode`: the mandatory charge reason code according to [UNCL7161](https://docs.peppol.eu/poacc/upgrade-3/codelist/UNCL7161/)
+* `chargeTypeCode`: the mandatory charge reason code according to [UNCL7161](https://docs.peppol.eu/poacc/upgrade-3/codelist/UNCL7161/)
-* `chargeLines.chargeDescription`: a mandatory free text description, like "Transport costs".
+* `chargeDescription`: a mandatory free text description, like "Transport costs".
-* `chargeLines.quantity`: the mandatory quantity of this charge line.
+* `quantity`: the mandatory quantity of this charge line.
-* `chargeLines.price`: the mandatory price of this charge line.
+* `price`: the mandatory price of this charge line.
   * `priceInTransactionCurrency`: the mandatory price in the transaction currency of the supplier, like `CNY` in China.
-* `priceInBaseCurrency`: the optional price in your base currency, like `EUR` in the EU.
     * `value`: the price value has a decimal `1234.56` format with any number of digits.
     * `currencyIso`: the 3-letter currency code according to ISO 4217, like `EUR`, `USD` and `CNY`.
+  * `priceInBaseCurrency`: the optional price in your base currency, like `EUR` in the EU.
 * `priceUnitOfMeasureIso`: the 3-letter price unit according to ISO 80000-1 which applies to the charge line price.